Jedsek/rust-wc/README.md

 **Note:**
 It is super faster and prettier than `wc` command when reading a large of big files.
 (Thanks to `rayon`)
-To put it another word, it is slower when reading a small numbers of small files.
+But it may be slower when reading a small numbers of small files due to time spending for runtime building.

 For the Chinese, you could view [my blog](https://jedsek.xyz/posts/rust-clap/guide) about using clap-rs to write this project